Let’s learn about different methods of hair removal and how they work. Is there a difference between shaving, waxing, and IPL?

 How do you shave?

 To begin shaving, you’ll want to inspect and disinfect the razor before using it.
 Next, you want to wet the target area and apply a hydrating cream or gel.
 Wet the razor, start at the ankle (or at the bottom of the target area) and move upwards slowly.
+You can also start at the knee or the top of the thigh and move downwards slowly.
 Rinse and apply moisturizer or an SPF moisturizer since you’ve revealed a new layer of skin!

 So, how does shaving differ from waxing?
 As an esthetician, Cassandra has had a fair share of experience with waxing.
 Waxing and “sugaring” (a less intense form of waxing) require substances to be spread across the skin.
 Sugaring is a soft paste that is made of sugar.
 It's applied in the opposite direction of the hair growth, and it is removed in the same direction.
 Waxing requires more intense pulling, and it's removed in the opposite direction of hair growth.

 With both methods, not only do you remove the tip of the hair, you’re actually removing the hair from the root.
 The entire hair is uprooted which is why you see longer hairs on the strip after waxing.
 So, yes, sometimes waxing causes bleeding, and it is more uncomfortable.
 However, it lasts longer.

 When people wax for the first time, sometimes their hair grows back quickly.
 That’s because your hair grows back in cycles.
 For this reason, to see results, you need to make sure that you're doing it regularly.
 After doing it for a month or two, all of your hairs will begin to grow at the same rate, and you will be able to wax all of your hairs at the same time.